obmarg/cynic/cynic-book/src/derives/input-objects.md

 It's a common GraphQL convention for fields to be named in `camelCase`.
-To handle this smoothly, Cynic matches rust fields up to their equivalent `SCREAMING_SNAKE_CASE` GraphQL fields.
-This behaviour can be disabled by specifying a `rename_all = "None"` attribute, or customised alternative `rename_all` values or individual `rename` attributes on the fields.
+To handle this smoothly, Cynic matches rust fields up to their equivalent `camelCase` GraphQL fields.
+This behaviour can be disabled by specifying a `rename_all = "None"` attribute, or customised via alternative `rename_all` values or individual `rename` attributes on the fields.

 #### Struct Attributes